Barium enema

 • for inflammatory conditions of the bowel such as ulcerative colitis or Crohn's disease.

-Barium enemas aren't done during pregnancy because the X-rays may harm the baby so let your healthcare team know if you are pregnant or think you could be pregnant.
+Barium enema used to be quite a common test, but colonoscopy or CT scans are usually used now.
+There are still some specific reasons to choose a barium enema instead, your healthcare provider will discuss this with you.
+Barium enemas aren't done during pregnancy because the X-rays may harm the baby so let your healthcare team know if you're pregnant or think you could be pregnant.
 They are also not advised in some situations, eg, for people with a suspected bowel perforation, severe ulcerative colitis or severe abdominal pain.

 You should receive instructions from the radiology service before your appointment.
-Your bowel needs to be completely clean so the area to be examined can be seen clearly.
-Commonly you will be asked to:
+Your bowel needs to be completely clean so it can be seen clearly.
+You will usually be asked to:

 • Eat a light diet for a few days leading up to the test – low fibre foods such as clear soup, white bread, white rice, pasta, peeled potato, cheese, plain crackers.
 Talk to your healthcare provider if you have diabetes as you may need to follow different dietary instructions in order to manage your glucose levels.